waiwera/waiwera/doc/user/output.rst

 Data in HDF5 files are generally organised into **groups**, which may be considered analogous to directories in a file system.
 A group may contain one or more **datasets**.
 All the groups and datasets in an HDF5 file are contained in a top-level group called the "root" group.
 For more information on the HDF5 data model, refer to the `HDF5 documentation <https://portal.hdfgroup.org/display/HDF5/HDF5>`_.

-Under the root group, a Waiwera HDF5 output file usually contains two groups, "cell_fields" and "source_fields".
-Two other groups, "face_fields" and "minc",  may also be present, depending on how the simulation is configured.
+Under the root group, a Waiwera HDF5 output file usually contains two groups, **"cell_fields"** and **"source_fields"**.
+Two other groups, **"face_fields"** and **"minc"**,  may also be present, depending on how the simulation is configured.
+The contents of these four groups is described below, along with other datasets which may be present in the root group.

 .. index:: output; cells, HDF5; cell_fields group, tracers; output, output; tracers